-- It is recommended that a 5km turbine exclusion zone is implemented around the Martial Eagle nest a Tower 108 on the Droërivier - Protheus 400kV transmission line.
-The current turbine lay-out has taken this into account. - It is recommended that a 150m turbine exclusion zone is implemented around all drainage lines at the project site, and a 200m turbine exclusion zone around dams and water troughs as a precautionary measure against SCC and other priority species collisions.
-The current turbine lay-out has taken this into account. - It is recommended that all internal medium voltage cables are buried if technically possible. - Those sections where the 33kV medium voltage cable cannot be trenched due to technical or environmental reasons, but needs run on overhead poles, the proposed pole designs must be approved by the avifaunal specialist, to ensure that the designs are raptor-friendly. - It is recommended that bird flight diverters are fitted to all internal 33kV overhead lines according to the applicable Eskom engineering standard at the time. - Consideration should be given to painting one third of one blade on each turbine signal red as a mitigation measure against avifaunal collisions, if feasible.
+- It is recommended that a 150m turbine exclusion zone is implemented around all drainage lines at the project site, and a 200m turbine exclusion zone around dams and water troughs as a precautionary measure against SCC and other priority species collisions.
+The current 32 turbine layout has taken this into account. - It is recommended that all internal medium voltage cables are buried if technically possible. - Those sections where the 33kV medium voltage cable cannot be trenched due to technical or environmental reasons, but needs run on overhead poles, the proposed pole designs must be approved by the avifaunal specialist, to ensure that the designs are raptor friendly. - It is recommended that bird flight diverters are fitted to all internal 33kV overhead lines according to the applicable Eskom engineering standard at the time. - Consideration should be given to painting one third of one blade on each turbine signal red as a mitigation measure against avifaunal collisions, if feasible.
 While this mitigation measure is still considered experimental, data from Norway indicates a high level of effectiveness, even up to 100% for large raptors.
 If this can be done during the manufacturing phase, it can be done inexpensively.